The Apple AirPods Pro 2 have been reduced to lowest ever price

 The deal comes as Amazon’s annual deals bonanza – Amazon Prime Day – arrives.
 There are massive price cuts on Apple’s much-coveted products, including AirPods, Apple Watches, iPhones, MacBooks, iPads and more.

 The second-gen buds see better audio quality, the noise-cancelling performance has been improved, the battery life is longer, and, yes, finally, you can control the volume without having to take your iPhone out of your pocket.
-Here’s how you can cop the deal on the AirPods Pro 2.
+Here’s how you can cop the deal on the AirPods pro 2nd gen.

 The second-generation AirPods pro 2 earbuds offer extra features over the previous AirPods pro from 2021.
 As well as improved audio quality and battery life, one of the biggest changes in design applies to the charging case, which now has a loop on the side to enable you to attach a lanyard, and there’s a speaker on the underside to help you locate it with the Find My app.